MoniMurray/bookworms-et-al/README.md

 #### Registration/Authentication

 Wikipedia defines website user registration and login as a function which "enables a system to personalize itself".
 This personalisation is what offers users exclusivity, and convenience for a returning user.
-Our Bookworms website personalises the experience for a registered and logged in user by displaying a welcome message containing the user's name on login, and the Navigation content is changed to reflect the access level of the authenticated user.
+The Bookworms website personalises the experience for a registered and logged in user by displaying a welcome message containing the user's name on login, and the Navigation content is changed to reflect the access level of the authenticated user.
 Bookworms allows a logged-in user to view and modify personal shipping details and previous purchase information, and even receive free shipping if they have an address in Ireland.

 #### Navigation